 Canada incarcerates thousands of people on immigration-related grounds every year, including people who are fleeing persecution, those seeking employment and a better life, and people who have lived in Canada since childhood.
 Immigration detainees are held for non-criminal purposes but endure some of the most restrictive conditions of confinement in the country, including maximum security jails and solitary confinement, with no set release date.

-Amnesty International and Human Rights Watch are launching a new campaign this fall and winter on immigration detention in Canada.
+Amnesty International and Human Rights Watch have launched a new campaign on immigration detention in Canada.

 Join us on February 26th, 2022 for a panel discsussion on immigration detention in Canada to learn more.
 Register now >>>